ManselD/Dark-Basic-Parser---IT-L3-BTEC-U22-A2/README.md

 Please note that at the time of writing, the code is very messy and was rushed (if you count 7 - 10 hours as rushing...)
 I will (hopefully) refactor the majority of it, and finish moving stuff around so that it is more reusable.

+# How to use it
+Ensure that any files that the main file uses (other source code) is next to the main source file.
+Simply drag and drop the main .dba file onto the executable (after building it).
+Any included files will also be searched through and added to the data dictionary.

+# Important note on detection
+I was pretty lazy and didn't bother to allow anything but lowercase constructs to be detected.
+Function/subroutines of your own can have any name, as long as the prefix "function", and the suffixes "endfunction", and "return" are lowercase.
+This is the same for any other construct: "if", "for", "endif", "gosub", etc...